10 Best Performance Igniters

 Final Recommendation

-If you want the safest bet for a broad range of grills, the GasSaf universal two-outlet module offers the deepest catalog of verified feedback and proven multi-brand compatibility.
-Charbroil Performance owners who prefer a direct OEM-style replacement should look at the DHLG-12 or DHLG-3T modules ranked near the top, choosing the outlet count that matches their burner configuration.
-Those with larger four-burner setups will be better served by the four-outlet G511 kit.
-Weber loyalists should stick with the model-specific 7642 kit to ensure proper alignment with Spirit-series control panels.
-Finally, if your module still clicks but the burners refuse to light, start with a wire-and-electrode repair kit before committing to a full module swap.
-By matching outlet count to burner count, verifying model compatibility, and reading reviews from owners of your exact grill, you will land on a performance igniter that restores reliable spark for many seasons to come.
+If you want the safest bet across many grill brands, a universal two-outlet DHLG-12 module offers the deepest catalog of verified feedback and proven multi-brand compatibility.
+Charbroil Performance owners who prefer a direct OEM-style replacement should choose between the DHLG-12 and DHLG-3T modules based on whether their grill has two or three burner valves.
+Owners of larger four-burner setups are best served by the four-outlet G511 kit, and Weber Spirit owners should stick with the model-specific 7642 kit for proper control-panel alignment.
+If the module still clicks but the burners refuse to light, start with a wire-and-electrode repair kit before committing to a full module swap.
+Match the outlet count to your burners, verify the model number, and you will land on a performance igniter that restores reliable spark for many seasons of cookouts.